 On June 28, 2022, the FTC filed a complaint against the Company in the U.S. District Court for the Northern District of Illinois alleging that Walmart violated the Federal Trade Commission Act and the Telemarketing Sales Rule regarding its money transfer agent services and is requesting non-monetary relief and civil penalties.
 Following rulings on Walmart's motion to dismiss, the FTC filed an amended complaint on June 30, 2023.
 On July 3, 2024, the Court granted in part Walmart's motion to dismiss the amended complaint by dismissing with prejudice the claims under the Telemarketing Sales Rule but denying the motion to dismiss with respect to claims for injunctive relief under Section 5 of the Federal Trade Commission Act.
 On October 18, 2024, the Court certified its rulings on the motions to dismiss for interlocutory appeal and stayed discovery.
-On October 28, 2024, Walmart filed a petition for interlocutory appeal was granted on November 18, 2024.
+On October 28, 2024, Walmart filed a petition for interlocutory appeal with the Seventh Circuit Court of Appeals.
+The petition for interlocutory appeal was granted on November 18, 2024.
 The Company's appellate brief was filed on February 12, 2025.